ng-Classic/ng-classic/docs/TOOLS.md

 Most cases like these could be solved by precomputing the value and storing the final value in a field.

-Angular also supports a second type of change detection - the "push" model.
-In this model Angular does not poll your component for changes.
-Instead, the component "tells" Angular when it changes and only then does Angular perform the update.
+Angular Classicalso supports a second type of change detection - the "push" model.
+In this model Angular Classicdoes not poll your component for changes.
+Instead, the component "tells" Angular Classicwhen it changes and only then does Angular Classicperform the update.
 This model is suitable in situations when your data model uses observable or immutable objects (also a discussion for another time).